commonsharp/SurvivalProject-Server/README.md

 # 19/03/2017
 * Another big change in the game code...
 Removed 2 function from each handler.
 That should be 500 functions total when the server's completed. @TODO - think about those things in advance... :S

+* Added broadcast messages (you can send a broadcast to everyone in the game, except for yourself).
+It is used in messages such as "CreateRoom" (the other players need to see the new room).

 * When a new room is created, the lobby of other players is changed (with the new room).
+* We can change room names now.

 # 18/03/2017
 * We can enter games!
 A shitload of bugs, but we can get into games!
 XD